ember-learn/ember-blog/source/2020-08-28-the-ember-times-issue-162.md

 ```

 <!--alex ignore savage-->
-The named argument `for` accepts any object, string, number, Element, or primitive, which will be treated as a stable reference for an id, allowing the helper to return the same id value for every invocation using the same for value.
+The named argument `for` accepts an object, string, number, Element, or primitive, and treats it as a stable reference for an ID.
+This allows the helper to return the same ID for a given input.

 ```hbs
 <label for="{{id for=this}}-email">Email address</label>